01 of 08

 Bar Harbor, Maine

-Voted one of the top five small town Fourth of July celebrations in America, Bar Harbor is preparing once again to provide locals and visitors with spectacular festivities.
+Voted one of the top five small-town Fourth of July celebrations in America, Bar Harbor is preparing once again to provide locals and visitors with spectacular festivities.
 A full day of events begins with a blueberry pancake breakfast, craft fair and marketplace, and a classic flag-waving parade.
 Next, it's time for the annual lobster races and seafood festival.
-The place to be in the afternoon is the Bar Harbor Town Pier, where a free concert series will take place from 3:30 to 9 p.m., followed by fireworks over Frenchman Bay as the grand finale.Continue to 5 of 8 below.
+The place to be in the afternoon is the Bar Harbor Town Pier, where a free concert series takes place, followed by fireworks over Frenchman Bay as the grand finale.Continue to 5 of 8 below.

 05 of 08